petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 The `*.manipulation.mat` files should be stored in the basepath. `events` and `manipulation` files are similar in content, but only manipulation intervals are excluded in the pipeline.
 Any `manipulation` files located in the basepath will be detected in the pipeline (ProcessCellMetrics.m) and an average PSTH will be generated.
 Events and manipulation files are similar in content, but only manipulation intervals are excluded in the pipeline.

 ### Channels
+This is a data container for channel-wise data.
 A matlab struct `ChannelName` stored in a .mat file: `sessionName.ChannelName.channelinfo.mat` with the following fields:
 * `channel`: a 1xQ vector containing a list of Q channel indexes (0-indexed).
 * `channelClass`: a 1xQ cell with classification assigned to each channel (char).
 * `processinginfo`: a struct with information about how the mat file was generated including the name of the function, version, date and parameters.